What Bedminster Green is, why we're developing this area and what the development project involves.

 Who is managing the developments

-Each of the five development plots at Bedminster Green is owned and managed by a different developer, except plots 4b and 5 which are owned by the council and being brought forward by its development partner.
+Each of the 5 development sites at Bedminster Green is owned and managed by a different developer, except plots 4b and 5 which are owned by the council and being brought forward by its development partner.
 The plots are at different stages of development.

 The developers are:

-- Plot 1, Pring and Hill site, Malago Road: Watkin Jones Plc Go to https://www.watkinjones.com/ (opens new window) (planning permission due for submission in 2022)
+- Plot 1, Pring and Hill site, Malago Road: Watkin Jones Plc Go to https://www.watkinjones.com/ (opens new window).
+The planning application is being considered and can be viewed using the application number 22/06085/F.

-- Plot 3, Dalby Avenue car park and Whitehouse Lane: Watkin Jones Plc Go to https://www.watkinjones.com/ (opens new window) (planning permission granted, reference: 20/05811/F).
-Construction pm Plot 3 started in spring 2022 and is due for completion in September 2024.
+- Plot 3, Dalby Avenue car park and Whitehouse Lane: Watkin Jones Plc Go to https://www.watkinjones.com/ (opens new window).
+The application can be viewed on the using the application number 20/05811/F.

-- Plot 5, land next to Dalby Avenue: Bristol City Council (owners), Dandara (planning permission pending consideration, reference: 21/05219/F)
+- Plot 5, land next to Dalby Avenue: Bristol City Council (owners), Dandara Living.
+The planning application is pending consideration and can be viewed using the application number 21/05219/F.

 Each development plot is at a different stage.
 As plans progress, the developers are making planning applications.
 You can comment on the planning applications, using the reference numbers above, on Bristol's online Planning Portal.